TracerBench/tracerbench/NOISE_MITIGATION.md

 kill -2 <PROCESS-ID>
 ```

+## SSH (If you have multiple PCs)
+The most effective way of mitigating the noise is running tests on a separate machine with Linux server.
+Visual Studio Code has great SSH capabilities.
+It's possible to run code editor, browser, and stuff on the primary machine, and have tracerbench and the site running on the Linux server.
+This way you'll be able to use your browser while tests are running.

 ## OSX
 ### Disable Spotlight
 In more recent versions of OSX you cannot disable spotlight without first disabling system integrity protection.
 This operation comes with risks, please read-up before continuing.